-The Bali Process is a regional, multilateral process designed to boost bilateral and regional cooperative efforts against people smuggling and trafficking in persons through technical workshops and increased cooperation between interested countries, the Office of the United Nations High Commissioner for Refugees (UNHCR) and International Organization for Migration (IOM).
+The Bali Process is a regional, multilateral process designed to boost bilateral and regional cooperative efforts against people smuggling and trafficking in persons through technical workshops and increased cooperation between the 45 member countries and 3 member organisations, the Office of the United Nations High Commissioner for Refugees (UNHCR); the International Organization for Migration (IOM); and the United Nations Office on Drugs and Crime (UNODC).
 Overall direction and coordination of the Bali Process is provided through an officials' level Steering Group comprising Indonesia and Australia as the two co-chairs, New Zealand, Thailand, UNHCR and IOM.

 The Bali Process achieves both high-level political dialogue, including regular Ministerial conferences and practical capacity-building activities at officials level.
 DFAT works within a Whole-of-Government context, with the Department of Immigration of Border Protection, the Attorney General’s Department and others in leading different Bali Process working groups.
 Ambassador for People Smuggling and Human Trafficking, Andrew Goledzinowski, is Australia’s senior official co-chair.

 The Sixth Bali Process Ministerial Conference in March 2016 achieved significant outcomes in addressing people smuggling, human trafficking and irregular migration in the region.
 For the first time in the Bali Process, members adopted a Ministerial Declaration.
 The Declaration commits members to dealing with protection issues, promoting regular migration pathways, countering criminal networks, and addressing human trafficking.
 Members established a ‘consultation mechanism’ to allow Bali Process Co-Chairs, Australia and Indonesia, to convene discussion on emergency irregular migration situations.
 Members also agreed to a review of the region’s response to the irregular migration events in the Andaman Sea in 2015.